ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/README.md

 The content transformation feature is fully automatic and there is no need to configure it.
 The only thing you have to do is set the {@link CKEDITOR.config#allowedContent} option or use the default value ([automatic mode](#!/guide/dev_advanced_content_filter-section-2)).

 Currently, we have defined content transformations for only a handful of editor features, but their number will increase in future releases.

+## Filtering Pasted and Dropped Content

+An {@link CKEDITOR.config#pasteFilter additional filter} (called paste filter) can be configured to handle pasted and dropped content.
+It will be applied independently from the ACF, so it can be used as the only filter (with disabled ACF), or as a complementary filter (for example to filter pasted content with more strict rules than all other content).

+On browsers on which it is possible to recognize whether a content comes (was copied or dragged) from an editor the paste filter will be applied only to a content that does not come from any editor.
+At the time of writing (June 2015) content source can be recognized only on Blink and Webkit based browsers.
+On other browsers, if the the paste filter is enabled, it is applied to all pasted and dropped content.

+**Note:** This filter is enabled on Chrome, Opera and Safari by default, because these browsers keep a messy content in the clipboard.
+On these browsers the paste filter is configured to `'semantic-content'` what means that it will strip all inline styles and classes (because these are classes used on the source page, not inside editor).

+Read more about the paste filter in the {@link CKEDITOR.config#pasteFilter} documentation.

 ## Advanced Content Filter Demos